mccordgh/music_history_api/README.md

 ## How to Run

-From the Command Line in root project folder:
+### From the Command Line in root project folder:

+1. cd in to the main project folder:

 `$ cd music_history/`

+2. run migrate to setup database and install fixtures

 `$ python manage.py migrate`

+3. run the server

 `$ python manage.py runserver`

-Go to localhost in browser `http://localhost:8000/`
+4. Navigate to localhost in your browser `http://localhost:8000/`

-To login as admin
+## To login as admin

 `username: admin`